nautobot/nautobot-app-golden-config/docs/user/app_overview.md

 # App Overview

-This document provides an overview of the App including critical information and import considerations when applying it to your Nautobot environment.
+This document provides an overview of the App including critical information and important considerations when applying it to your Nautobot environment.

 !!! note
     Throughout this documentation, the terms "app" and "plugin" will be used interchangeably.